DanielZhuGY/Capstone/README.md

 ### 1.3 QRcode Generating Function

 QRcode generating function is typically for label generation of a serie of samples.
 Normally, a series of information consist large amount of repeated information.
 If we transfer all the information into a QRcode, the graph will be in a messy.
-Thus, we need to compress the data before transform.
+Thus, a compress algorithm is applied before

 <p align="center">